TcheCode/k8s-raspberry/README.md

 Test your SSH access in all nodes, no password will be required.

+Next, i recommend you set hostname different to each Pi.

 ### Ansible Roles

 I prepared five roles:
-  - configure_node: Set hostname, kernel modules, firewall rules and another linux changes.
+  - configure_node: Enable kernel modules, firewall rules and another linux changes.
   - install_containerd: No Docker is required, just containerd.
 This role install it.
   - install_k8s: Install k8s with kubeadm and Helm
   - init_cluster: Initialize cluster and install pod network